 Can you really be this close to the end of your Susan G. Komen 3-Day®?
 Your weary feet and legs say yes, but your heart says no way.
 It feels as though Friday morning—when you arrived in the pre-dawn darkness, dropped off your bag, met up with your teammates and felt the sun rise over the beautiful Opening Ceremony before taking your first steps—was an eternity ago.
 And yet, you can’t believe it’s almost over.
 These brief few days have been packed with so many memories and experiences that as you near the finish line, you find yourself overwhelmed with emotion once again.

-I’ve crossed the finish line as a Komen 3-Day walker fourteen times, and the impact of that one simple experience is as strong and profound now as it was the first time.
+I’ve crossed the finish line as a Komen 3-Day walker fifteen times, and the impact of that one simple experience is as strong and profound now as it was the first time.
 Back then, my emotional response to completing the 3-Day® was mostly based on the personal amazement and pride that I felt over physically accomplishing the 60-mile walk.
 But in the many years since then, the impassioned response I feel as I finish the 3-Day is so much more than “I did it!”
 It’s also, “Look at all of these people who did it!”

 I look around at the faces of my fellow walkers and crew members.
 I see journeys that are so much longer and greater than three days.